Doing Business in Brazil

 • Inform the employees the amount of the remuneration and social security contributions on monthly basis

-In case of issuance of a federal tax assessment, the authority may claim the payment of the tax / contribution plus SELIC interest (from 0,5 to 1% per month) plus 75% penalty (in exceptional cases, such as fraud or simulation, the penalty can be increased to 150%).
+In case of issuance of a federal tax assessment, the authority may claim the payment of the tax / contribution plus SELIC interest (from 0,5 to 1% per month) plus 75% penalty (in exceptional cases, such as fraud or simulation, the penalty can be increased to 100% or 150%).
 According to the Federal Revenue regulations, the tax audit is random and may occur without a cause or reasoning.

 For social security and other federal taxes, the statute of limitation is usually 5-years counted from the date of the triggering event.
 Please note that, depending on the tax under discussion, the triggering event may occur in different periods (monthly, early, etc.).